ulf75/storyteller2/README.md

 A small modification that allows you to present the story in the game as an open book.
 Inspired by the storyteller from Pathfinder: Kingmaker

-The modification allows you to use pre-prepared event descriptions, playing them out when your group gets into trouble.
-When you press the "Show players" key, the story is shown to all active players.

-This mod is an update to what appears to be an abandoned mod by Xbozon(https://github.com/Xbozon/storyteller).
+This mod is an update to the original Storyteller mod by Xbozon(https://github.com/Xbozon/storyteller).
 I have changed some of the functionality to fit my own needs as well as to correct a few bugs.

 ## How it looks